overnight in Tel Aviv

 We will start our early day walking into the Old City to visit the Upper Room and the Temple Institute to see Jewish plans already in place to erect the Third Temple in Jerusalem.
 Then we will venture underground through the Rabbinical Tunnels to see the past, a quick stop option at St Anne's Church OR the Temple Mount.
-The walk the Vis Delarosa back the the Christian Quarter.
-If it is still open we can visit David's Tower (everything starts closing around 2 PM to prepare for the Sabbath.)
-We will either make our own Shabbat dinner, inviting local family friends, Jai and Baruch, to join us, or go out to busy Focaccia Restaurant.
+Then walk the Via Delarosa back the the Christian Quarter.
+If it is still open we can visit David's Tower.

 After an early breakfast on site, we will load up in the van by 7:45 to walk in the footsteps of Jesus today as he ministered in this region.
 We will start with silent devotional walk around the Mount of Beatitudes, then on to St Peter's Primacy (where Peter was restored to Jesus), then the Jesus Boat museum, complete with worship and boat ride on the Sea of Galilee.
 Then on to Jesus' hometown, Capernaum, and the synagogue that saw so many miracles there.
 We will end our day with a contemplative bookend stop at Magdela, and then a Jordan River Baptism option.
 All day with rich views as we travel the shores of the Sea of Galilee.
 We will stop in Tiberias for dinner and exploring the boardwalk.
 Then drive back to Karei Deshe hostel for the night.